INGEOTEC/NLP-Course/topics/02TextProcessing.md

 plt.tight_layout()
 ```

+The previous figure does not depict the relation $$f=\frac{c}{r}$$, in order to show it let us draw the figure scatter plot between the rank inverse and the frequency; this can be obtained by changing the following two lines into the previous procedure.

 ```python
 freq = [f for _, f  in words.most_common()]
 rank = 1 / np.arange(1, len(freq) + 1)
 ```

 ![Log Zipf's Law](/NLP-Course/assets/images/zipf_law2.png)